-“You’re part of the team and you’ll be one of the original team when the new people start,” I told him, “When we get more people I want you lead a recon team,”
+“You’re part of the team!
+You’ll also be one of the original team when the new people start,” I told him, “When we get more people I want you lead a recon team,”

-“Wow, yeah that’ll be awesome,” his eyes lit up and his whole face came alive.
+“Wow, yeah that’ll be awesome,” his eyes lit up while his whole face seemed to come alive.

-“You should smile more often, you really are handsome,” I commented and he blushed, but held the smile.
+“You should smile more often, you really are handsome,” I commented, making him blush, but he held the smile.